ptycho/ptypy/doc/rst/data_management.rst

     for detailed explanations.

 **Packaging**
-  PtyScan packs the processed *data* together with the used scan point *indices*, scan *positions* and a *weight* (=mask) and geometric *meta* information.
-This package is requested by the managing instance :py:class:`~ptypy.core.manager.ModelManager` with the call :py:meth:`~ptypy.core.manager.ModelManager.new_data`.
+  PtyScan packs the prepared *data* together with the used scan point *indices*, scan *positions* and a *weight* (=mask) and geometric *meta* information.
+This package is requested by the managing instance :py:class:`~ptypy.core.manager.ModelManager` on the call :py:meth:`~ptypy.core.manager.ModelManager.new_data`.

-  The minimum number of data frames passed to each process on a *new_data()* call is set by :py:data:`~.scan.data.min_frames`.
-The total number of frames processed for a scan is set by :py:data:`~.scan.data.num_frames`.
+  The minimum number of data frames passed to each process on a *new_data()* call is set by :py:data:`.scan.data.min_frames`.
+The total number of frames processed for a scan is set by :py:data:`.scan.data.num_frames`.

-  If positions or other meta data is not extracted from other files, the user may set the photon energy with :py:data:`.scan.data.energy`, the propagation distance from sample to detector with :py:data:`.scan.data.distance` and the detector pixelsize with
+  If not extracted from other files, the user may set the photon energy with :py:data:`.scan.data.energy`, the propagation distance from sample to detector with :py:data:`.scan.data.distance` and the detector pixelsize with